Cat-sushi/fmatch/README.md

 You might have to join other propertins of denial lists for practical applications.

 - Fuzzy term matching and fuzzy query matching
-- Respect term importance of IDF
+- Respects term importance of IDF
+- Supports the white queries
+- Supports the results cache
-- Support Latin characters, Chinse characters, Katakana characters, and others
+- Supports Latin characters, Chinse characters, Katakana characters, and others
+- Canonicalizes expression variants of legal entity types
-- Canonicalize traditioanal and simplified Chinese characters, and others
+- Canonicalizes traditioanal and simplified Chinese characters, and others
-- Support solo query and parallized bulk queries
+- Supports solo query and parallized bulk queries

 ## Usage